jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans.rst

     self.assertTrue(False)

-  the terminal shows an :ref:`AssertionError` because False_ is not True_
+  the terminal shows :ref:`AssertionError` because False_ is not True_

   .. code-block:: python